 PHAS 7250.
 Surgical Principles and Procedures.
 4 cr. hrs.

 An introduction to the role of the physician assistant in surgery and surgical procedures commonly performed in post-operative care.
 Employs a system-oriented, problem based approach and clinical information is presented in conjunction with appropriate, correlative lectures or labs in anatomy, physiology, pharmacology, pathology, radiology, laboratory diagnostics, and nutrition.
 Prereq: PHAS major; admitted to PA program.

 Provides practical information on routine gynecologic and obstetric care for women.
-It explores various gynecological diseases, obstetric complications, and preventative care for women of all ages.
+It explores various gynecological diseases, obstetric complications, and preventive care for women of all ages.
 Employs a system-oriented, problem based approach in which clinical information is presented to include basic anatomy, physiology, pharmacology, pathology, radiology, and laboratory diagnostics.
-Includes a physical exam lab practicum.
 Prereq: PHAS major; admitted to PA program.

 PHAS 7260.
 Pediatric Medicine.
 3 cr. hrs.

 An introduction to pediatric medicine.
 Covers the well child exam from birth through adolescence, and common medical problems encountered in the pediatric setting.
 Employs a system-oriented, problem based approach and clinical information is presented in conjunction with appropriate, correlative lectures or labs in anatomy, physiology, pharmacology, pathology, radiology, laboratory diagnostics, and nutrition.
 Prereq: PHAS major; admitted to Physician Assistant Studies.